kmacdonald06/ai-openscale-icp/install-icp.md

 Use the {{site.data.keyword.aios_short}} tool to monitor your AI models for bias and accuracy.

-- To learn more about the {{site.data.keyword.aios_short}} service first, read the [About](/docs/services/ai-openscale-icp/index.html) topics.
+- To learn more about the {{site.data.keyword.aios_short}} service first, read the [About](/docs/services/ai-openscale-icp?topic=ai-openscale-icp-abt-about) topic.
-- To see how it works for yourself, follow the steps in the [Getting Started](/docs/services/ai-openscale-icp/getting-started.html) tutorial.
+- To see how it works for yourself, follow the steps in the [Getting Started](/docs/services/ai-openscale-icp?topic=ai-openscale-icp-gs-get-started) tutorial.